CiscoDevNet/MUD-URL-Validator/README.md

 MUD URL Validator
 -----------------

-The MUD URL Validator is a python script that finds each Ethernet frames in a PCAP file that contain a MUD URL.
+The MUD URL Validator is a python script that finds each Ethernet frame in a PCAP file that contains a MUD URL.
 It then validates that the MUD URL is properly formed according to the MUD specification (https://tools.ietf.org/html/draft-ietf-opsawg-mud).

-The Validator will look for a MUD URL in an LLDP message, a DHCP Discover, and a DHCP Request message.
+The Validator will look for a MUD URL in an LLDP message, a DHCP Discover message, and a DHCP Request message.

 #### Requirements:
 * version >= Python 2.6